learnlatex/learnlatex.github.io/index.md

 To do that, we have taken around 15 of the most important things you'll need to know, and made them into short 'lessons'.
 Each lesson is very focussed, so they should not take too long to cover.
-In each lesson, we've given examples of what you'd write, and they are available so you can try them out on-line.
+In each lesson, we've given examples of what you'd write, and they are available so you can try them out online.

 We know that people will want to know more than we can cover in 15 short lessons.
 To help guide you when you need more information, we have therefore